vylorane/open-data-exercise/README.md

 map.addMarker(marker); // add marker to the map, assuming the map variable has been declared earlier.
 ```

+Example of how to place an image marker at a specific location:

 ```java
 // place an image marker on the map, with a given image file float radius = 300;